scrambldchannel/https-scrambldchannel.github.io-/content/Git Snippets.md

 Summary: My git cheatsheet
 Status: draft

 This is a list of common git commands I tend to use, aimed at a relative newbie.
 I actually used it to give an intro to git presentation to my team a few years ago but it's still a nice reminder of basic usage.
+I'll tweak it as I go along.

 ### Clone a repo